Ssyhaj/EksperymentQMESE/Results.md

 **Threat 1: Small Sample Size**

-- *Description*: With 11 participants, statistical power may be limited to detect small effects.
+- *Description*: With 11 participants (8 effective pairs for analysis), statistical power may be limited to detect small or medium effects.
 - *Mitigation*:  Within-subjects design was chosen to increase statistical power by controlling for individual differences.
 Each participant served as their own control, effectively maximizing information from the available sample.
-- *Residual risk*: **[Complete power analysis]**.
-If power was insufficient (< 0.80), we acknowledge that non-significant results may represent Type II errors rather than true null effects.
-With n=11 pairs, we can detect effect sizes of **[calculate minimum detectable effect size]** at 80% power.
-- *Impact*: Given the **very high variability** observed in the data (e.g., 0-20 defects solo, 1-52 defects pairs), small effects may be obscured by noise.
+- *Residual risk*: **HIGH**.
+Power analysis revealed:
+  - **Achieved power:** ~35-40% for the observed medium effect (d=0.49)
+  - **Required sample size:** ~28 participants needed for 80% power
+  - **Minimum detectable effect:** d > 1.0 (very large) for 80% power with n=8
+- *Impact*: The non-significant result (p=0.10) may represent a **Type II error**—failing to detect a real effect due to insufficient power rather than true absence of effect.
+The medium effect size (d=0.49) suggests pairs may genuinely find more defects, but the study lacked power to confirm this statistically.

 **Threat 2:  Reliability of Measurements**

 - *Description*:  Defect classification involves subjective judgment, which could introduce measurement error.
 - *Mitigation*: A detailed answer key was prepared in advance with clear criteria for each defect.
-- *Residual risk*: **Medium**.
-The high variability in reported defects (especially Tomek + Kasia reporting 52 vs. others reporting 1-5) suggests:
+- *Residual risk*: **MEDIUM**.
+The high false positive rates (45-48%) and extreme variability suggest:
-  - Participants may have interpreted "defect" differently
+  - Participants interpreted "defect" differently (evidenced by FP rates ranging 0%-100%)
-  - The answer key validation will reveal how many reported issues were actually valid defects
+  - Some participants reported aggressively (high report counts)
+  - Others were conservative (low report counts)
+  - Answer key validation revealed many invalid reports (out-of-bounds line numbers, joke entries)

 **Threat 3: Violation of Statistical Test Assumptions**

 - *Description*: Parametric tests assume normality of distributions (specifically, difference scores in paired tests).
-- *Mitigation*: **[You must complete]** Normality was tested using Shapiro-Wilk test.
-If assumptions are violated, non-parametric alternatives (Wilcoxon signed-rank test) will be used.
+- *Mitigation*: **[TO COMPLETE - Run Shapiro-Wilk test]**.
+If normality is violated, Wilcoxon signed-rank test should be used.
-- *Residual risk*:  Minimal, as appropriate tests will be selected based on data characteristics.
-However, **outliers** (Tomek's 20 defects, Tomek + Kasia's 52 defects) may distort the distribution even in non-parametric tests.
+- *Residual risk*: **HIGH**.
+The difference scores [17, 10, 0, 0, -1, 0, -1, 1] contain:
+  - **Extreme outliers** (+17, +10)
+  - **Clustered zeros** (4 out of 8 participants showed no change)
+  - This distribution is likely **non-normal**, violating t-test assumptions
+- *Recommendation*: **Complete Wilcoxon signed-rank test** as the primary analysis.
+The t-test results should be reported as supplementary assuming normality.

 **Threat 4: Outliers and Data Quality**

 - *Description*:  Extreme values and suspicious entries threaten the validity of conclusions.
 - *Issues identified*:
-  2. Tomek + Kasia reported 52 defects vs. 1-9 for all others
-  3. Tomek reported 20 defects solo vs. 0-2 for others
-  4. Range notations ("47-51") suggest unclear reporting
-  5. Duplicate entries within participants
-- *Mitigation*: **You must:**
+  1. Large variation in reports per participant/pair (1-52 defects reported)
+  2. **Out-of-bounds line numbers:** 464, 480, 481, 524, 526, 528, 535-539, 544 (files had <500 lines)
+  3. **Joke entry:** Line 2137 reported by multiple participants
+  4. **Range notations:** "47-51", "77-96" (ambiguous reporting)
+  5. **Duplicate entries:** Lines 105, 526, 365 reported twice
-  1. Validate all line numbers against answer key
+- *Mitigation*: All line numbers were validated against the answer key.
+Suspicious entries were classified as false positives.
-  2. Investigate unusual entries with experimenter notes
-  3. Consider sensitivity analysis:  Run analyses with and without outliers
-  4. Check for data entry errors
-- *Residual risk*: **High** until validation is complete.
-Invalid data could severely bias results.
+- *Residual risk*: **MEDIUM to HIGH**.
+The wide variation in reporting behavior suggests different interpretations of the task or different reporting strategies.

 ### Internal Validity